 Digital Fingerprinting explained: applications, benefits, and privacy-friendly alternatives

-Digital fingerprinting is a modern tracking method that identifies and distinguishes users based on the unique characteristics of their devices and online behavior.
-Unlike traditional cookie-based tracking, digital fingerprinting does not rely on stored data files on a user’s device.
-Instead, it gathers information about a user’s browser, device configuration, and interaction patterns to create a distinct, anonymized identifier or “fingerprint” (Akamai Technologies, 2023).
+Device fingerprinting is a modern tracking method that identifies and distinguishes users based on the unique characteristics of their devices and online behavior.
+Unlike traditional cookie-based tracking, device fingerprinting does not rely on stored data on the user’s device.
+Instead, it collects information about the browser, device configuration, and interaction patterns to create a unique, anonymized “fingerprint” (Akamai Technologies, 2023).
+However, some modern browsers have implemented mechanisms specifically designed to disrupt fingerprinting.
+They alter or obscure certain characteristics, such as rendering properties, or simulate random values, making this method less reliable.

 Device Characteristics